 - Random Number Generation → Based on one of the seven potential distributions, generates a specific quantity of random numbers.

-- Rank and Percentile → It creates a table that displays each value in a set of values along with its ordinal rank and percentile rank.
+- Rank and Percentile → It creates a table displaying each value in a set of values along with its ordinal and percentile ranks.

-- Regression → This creates a report of the liners regression statistics applying a set of data that includes one dependent variable and one or more independent variables.
+- Regression → This creates a report of the linear regression statistics applied to a set of data that includes one dependent variable and one or more independent variables.

 - Sampling → It generates a sample of values from the cells in the specified range.